mathiuskitchens/Inspired-Health-2.0/README.md

 Resources: A page with links to other websites and resources that Kourtney recommends for improving health and wellbeing.

-Installation
-To run Taste and See locally, you will need to have a web server installed on your computer.
-Once you have a web server up and running, you can follow these steps to install the site:

 Contributing
 If you would like to contribute to Taste and See, feel free to fork the repository and submit a pull request.
 We welcome contributions in the form of bug fixes, feature enhancements, and new content.